Aurra Docs

 Valid time (fact time)When was this fact true in the real world?valid_from, valid_to

 These are not the same.
-You might record today (created_at = 2026-05-05) that Alice started at Acme Corp last year (valid_from = 2025-03-15).
+You might record today (transaction_time_start = 2026-05-05) that Alice started at Acme Corp last year (valid_from = 2025-03-15).
 A naive system that only stores active facts can't represent this difference.

 "Bi-temporal" is a term borrowed from database research* (Snodgrass, 1999).
 It's how enterprise systems like SAP and Oracle handle financial history and regulatory compliance.
 Aurra applies the same idea to agent memory.